teacher, book, writer, practitioner, sage, guru or peanut vendor, by whatever

 with those he has helped find the fabled "peace beyond understanding."

-now, those who find his work to be a clear, brilliant, and effective instruction
+of those who studied with William found his work to be a clear and effective and

 Samuel devoted his life to the search for truth, a quest that took him twice around